intercamb-me/intercamb-configs/readme.md

 docker/install-docker-compose.sh
 ````

-### Pulling Intercambio images ###
+### Pulling Intercamb.me images ###

-Intercambio images are stored on Amazon ECR.
+Intercamb.me images are stored on Amazon ECR.
 To pull the images just run the following command:
 ````
 docker/pull-images.sh
 ````

 ### Running Containers ###

-First you need to create the Intercambio network on Docker:
+First you need to create the Intercamb.me network on Docker:
 ````
 docker/create-network.sh
 ````